Ildemaro Vargas Preview, Player Props: Nationals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks 12th in MLB with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 13th in the league.

-- Yankees pitchers combine to surrender 156 total home runs at a rate of 1.3 per game (to rank 19th in the league).
+- Yankees pitchers combine to give up 158 total home runs at a rate of 1.3 per game (to rank 21st in baseball).

-- Rodon gets the start for the Yankees, his seventh of the season.
-He is 1-4 with a 7.33 ERA and 25 strikeouts through 27 2/3 innings pitched.
+- Severino makes the start for the Yankees, his 15th of the season.
+He is 2-8 with a 7.98 ERA and 61 strikeouts in 67 2/3 innings pitched.

-- In his last time out on Sunday, Aug.
-6, the lefty threw 2 2/3 innings against the Houston Astros, giving up five earned runs while surrendering three hits.
+- The right-hander last pitched on Tuesday, Aug.
+15 against the Atlanta Braves, when he tossed four innings, allowing three earned runs while giving up five hits.

-- The 30-year-old has an ERA of 7.33, with 8.3 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .225 batting average against him.
+- The 29-year-old has amassed an ERA of 7.98, with 8.1 strikeouts per nine innings, in 15 games this season.
+Opponents have a .329 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.